dmlc/dgl/apps/kg/README.md

 ## Introduction

-DGL-KE aims to computing knowledge graph embeddings efficiently on giant knowledge graphs.
+DGL-KE aims at training embeddings of giant knowledge graphs efficiently.
-It can train knowledge graphs, such as FB15k and wn18, within a few minutes, while it trains Freebase, which has hundreds of millions of edges within a couple of hours.
+It takes a few minutes for small knowledge graphs, such as FB15k and wn18, and a couple of hours on Freebase, which has hundreds of millions of edges.
-It supports multiple knowledge graph embeddings.
-For now, it supports knowledge graph embedding models including:
+It supports multiple knowledge graph embedding models.
+For now, it supports:

 - TransE
 - DistMult
 - ComplEx

-More models will be supported in a near future.
+It will support other popular models in a near future.

 DGL-KE supports multiple training modes:

 - CPU & GPU training
-- Mixed CPU & GPU training: node embeddings are stored on CPU and mini-batches are trained on GPU.
+- Mixed CPU & GPU training: in this mode, node embeddings are stored on CPU and mini-batches are trained on GPU.
 This is designed for training KGE models on large knowledge graphs.
 - Multiprocessing training on CPUs: this is designed to train KGE models on large knowledge graphs with many CPU cores.

 We will support multi-GPU training and distributed training in a near future.